Technical

 Pratisrutee Mishra

-As an HR or TA leader, the pressure to assess right communication skills and protect CSAT while making objective hiring decisions is relentless.
-One mis-hire in a customer-facing role can impact retention, inflate training costs, and leave a dent in brand perception that no CX dashboard can hide.
+As an HR or TA leader, the pressure to assess the right customer communication skills and protect CSAT while making objective hiring decisions is relentless.
+One mis-hire in a customer-facing role can impact retention, inflate training costs, and leave a dent in brand perception.

 Yet many teams still rely on gut feel or generic interview scripts to judge communication skills.
-The result?
-Missed red flags and avoidable customer churn.
-Good communication is about clarity under pressure, channel-appropriate tone, and the emotional intelligence to de-escalate heated moments.
+Good customer communication is about clarity under pressure, channel-appropriate tone, and the emotional intelligence to de-escalate heated moments.

-Communication in customer service is rarely tested at its best.
-It’s tested when things go wrong.
-While speaking politely or handling scripts well is only the bare minimum .
-These skills reflect a candidate’s ability to understand, de-escalate, and guide customer interactions toward resolution without losing brand tone or customer trust.
+Communication in customer service is tested when things go wrong.
+Customer communication skills reflect a candidate’s ability to understand, de-escalate, and guide customer interactions toward resolution without losing brand tone or customer trust.

 What are the Core Customer Service Communication Skills to Look For?